Glossary

 V

-Assessment of effects that have not yet occurred, concerning the assessed report.
+Assessment of effects that have not yet occurred, concerning the evaluated assessment.
 For example: validation of the transition plan.
-Included in the process ofevaluation.
+Included in theevaluation process.

-Assessment of effects that have already occurred, within the framework of the assessed report.
-For example: verification of employee data used in the calculation of the GHG profile, verification of obtained results, verification of uncertainties, among others.
-Included in the process ofevaluation.
+Assessment of effects that have already occurred, within the scope of the evaluated assessment.
+For example: verification of the data used in the calculation of the GHG profile, verification of the results obtained, verification of uncertainties, among others.
+Included in theevaluation process.

 It represents how the organisation projects its place in a low-carbon world (in the long term, up to 2050).
-It does not require a detailed description within the framework of the Bilan Carbone®, but it helps to project the organisation's future climate strategy.
+It does not require a detailed description within the Bilan Carbone® framework, but it allows projection of the organisation's future strategy with regard to climate.

 According to the IPCC report, climate risk is a combination of three factors: a “climate hazard” factor (the potential impact), an “exposure” factor (the probability of occurrence), and a “vulnerability” factor to that hazard (the severity).

 Climate vulnerability is a key notion in risk assessment.
-It expresses the propensity of the study subject to be affected by a climate hazard.
-It is the most difficult variable to estimate because it is highly dependent on the company studied: its level of sensitivity to hazards and its adaptive capacity.
+It expresses the propensity of a study object to be impacted by a climate hazard.
+It is the most difficult variable to estimate because it is highly dependent on the company studied: its level of sensitivity to hazards and its capacity to adapt.

 Last updated